ibm-cloud-docs/hs-crypto/uko-create-template.md

 # Creating key templates
 {: #create-template}

 A key template specifies the properties of the managed keys to be created, such as the naming convention, key algorithm, and key length.
 You can create a key template from scratch or make a copy from an existing key template.
 After you create the key template, you can then create a group of keys with the same key properties that are defined in the key template.
-You can use {{site.data.keyword.uko_full_notm}} to create key templates with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}} API.
+You can use {{site.data.keyword.uko_full_notm}} to create key templates with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}}.
 {: shortdesc}

 ## Creating key templates from scratch with the UI